So why exactly is JSON so popular? JSON (JavaScript Object Notation) has several advantages as seen below.

 - array - an ordered sequence of zero or more values

-What makes the object type very useful is that it's name-value pairs adhere to simple rules:
+What makes the object type highly valuable is that its name-value pairs adhere to simple rules:

 - name - must be a string